-NO. There is the false notion perpetrated by some popular websites and then echoed around social media that the FQ’s were failed chemotherapy drugs.
-The truth is, they were derivatives discovered by failed attempts to synthesize anti-malarials.
-The FQ’s were never initially developed to battle cancer, period!…..
-Read on.
+NO. There is the false notion perpetrated by some websites and then echoed around social media that the Fluoroquinolones were failed chemotherapy drugs (as in anti-tumor or anti-cancer).
+The truth is they were derivatives discovered by failed attempts to synthesize anti-malarials.
+The Fluoroquinolones were never initially developed to battle cancer, period!…..
+But please read on.

-I have written and still write about the history of the FQ’s for other entities so I will give you an extremely shortened version of the truth.
+I have written and still write about the history of the Fluoroquinolones so I will give you an extremely shortened version of the truth.
 In 1946, researchers C.C.
 Price and P.M.
 Roberts were experimenting with the anti-malarial chloroquine in order to seek a synthetic derivative.
 One of the compounds they obtained was the compound quinolone-carboxylic acid.
 It wasn’t until much later that a researcher by the name of G. Lesher working with the Sterling-Winthrop Institute, started working on various analogues of the quinolone-carboxylic acid.
-One of these analogues was nalidixic acid, the grandfather of today’s FQ’s.
+One of these analogues was nalidixic acid, the grandfather of today’s Fluoroquinolones.

-It is truthful to say that they original FQ’s would have made poor anti-cancer drugs because they are not metabolically focused enough to target just certain cancer cells (but often neither is traditional chemotherapy as well), but that was not the manufacturer’s intent.
-However, for researchers the FQ’s do show proven anti-tumor qualities and provide a good platform (scaffold) on which to develop new ones.
+It is truthful to say that they original Fluoroquinolones would have made poor anti-cancer drugs because they are not metabolically focused enough to target just certain cancer cells (but often neither is traditional chemotherapy as well), but that was not the manufacturer’s intent.
+However, for researchers the Fluoroquinolones do show proven anti-tumor qualities and provide a good platform (scaffold) on which to develop new ones.

 Also, their method of action, via topoisomerase inhibition, is the same as certain other anti-cancer (chemotherapy) drugs.
-Thus, by default, this qualifies the FQ’s as anti-cancer or chemotherapeutic agents.
+Thus, by default, this qualifies the Fluoroquinolones as anti-cancer or chemotherapeutic agents.
 These are strong agents that should never be given out haphazardly.
-Also, it is true that new anti-cancer drugs are being developed from the FQ’s.
-The fact is, if you have ever taken an FQ, you were given chemotherapy (anti-cancer), in every sense of the word.
+Also, it is true that new anti-cancer drugs are being developed from the Fluoroquinolones.
+The fact is, if you have ever taken an Fluoroquinolones, you were given chemotherapy (anti-cancer), in every sense of the word.